usmqe/usmqe-testdoc/web/tendrl/hosts_page_check.rst

 Setup
 =====

 #.
-Install Tendrl according installation instruction written in the *Test Plan*

-#.
 Login as an admin user into Tendrl (:doc:`/web/login_positive`)

 #.
 Do nothing else (no cluster created, ...) so